International

 Economic Overview

 The government of the archipelago does not provide official figures on unemployment, which is estimated to be relatively high (especially for young people).
 The RMI government is the country’s largest employer, employing roughly 46% of the salaried workforce.
-The Marshall Islands are classified as an upper-middle-income country by the World Bank, although the GDP per capita (PPP) was estimated at only USD 4,395 as of 2022 by the IMF.
+The Marshall Islands are classified as a lower-middle-income country by the World Bank, with a GDP per capita (PPP) estimated at only USD 7,092 as of 2022.

 Main Indicators 20222023 (E)2024 (E)2025 (E)2026 (E)